Relive Famous Chess Games of the Masters

 Our potential and capabilities vary from person to person.
 You have the pack where most of us are.
 You have smaller groups at higher levels who are more gifted than most.
 And then you have the elite, a special club who through their own remarkable genius stand out from everyone.

 Great painters fill museums with incredible works of art.
 We refer to their greatest paintings as masterpieces.
-Chess grandmasters also leave behind works of art at which we can only marvel.
-Their greatest games are also called masterpieces.
+Chess GMs also leave behind works of art at which we can only marvel.
+Their greatest games are called brilliancies and are also called masterpieces.
 I invite you to enjoy 32 of the greatest masterpieces in chess history.
-You can also add articles and games of your own.
+You can also add articles and games of your own

 Rubinstein, Capablanca and Marshall show us how to play the game.
 Alekhine, Reti and Bogoljubov also have their say.
 Botvinnik, Tal, Fischer and Spassky then pick up the baton.